15 best Linktree examples [+ templates for them]

 - The bottom line

-Initially, a link tree was a web page filled with multiple links directing to other platforms.
-This way, social media users solved the one-link-in-bio problem — they added their link tree to it and placed as many links as they wanted there.
+Initially, a Linktree page was a web page filled with multiple links directing to other platforms.
+This way, social media users solved the one-link-in-bio problem — they added their Linktree to it and placed as many links as they wanted there.

 - Text.